CamoCatX/camocatx.github.io/README.md

 ## Theme

+Feel Free to Use the Theme.
 The theme is [The Hacker-Blog](https://github.com/tocttou/hacker-blog) which is a modified version of [Hacker Theme](https://github.com/pages-themes/hacker).

 It is a minimalistic, responsive jekyll theme built for hackers.